K. P. Sharma Oli: Resignation

 After widespread protests that started after a government-imposed social media ban and as part of the wider movement against corruption, Oli resigned as prime minister on 9 September 2025.
 He along with other ministers sought shelter at an army barrack in Shivapuri.

+Post-premiership

+In the 5 March 2026 general election, Oli was defeated in the Jhapa-5 consitutency by Balen Shah, who won 68,348 votes to Oli's 18,734.
+On March 28, Oli was arrested for his alleged role in the crackdown of the 2025 Gen Z protests.

+2026 general election

+In the 2026 Nepalese general election, K. P. Sharma Oli, leader of the Communist Party of Nepal (Unified Marxist–Leninist) and a former Prime Minister, contested the Jhapa-5 constituency, which he had represented for many years.
+He faced a high-profile challenge from Balen Shah, the Rastriya Swatantra Party's prime ministerial candidate, in one of the election's most closely watched contests.

+The election ended in a decisive defeat for Oli.
+Shah won 68,348 votes, while Oli received 18,734 votes, ending Oli's long hold on the constituency.
+The result was widely seen as a symbol of Nepal's changing political landscape, reflecting growing public support for newer political figures and reform-oriented parties following the political unrest of 2025.

+Arrest and trial

+Following his defeat in the 2026 general election, K. P. Sharma Oli was arrested on 28 March 2026 in connection with the deaths of 76 people during the violent suppression of the September 2025 Gen Z anti-corruption protests.
+Authorities also arrested former Home Minister Ramesh Lekhak after a judicial inquiry recommended that both men face prosecution for alleged negligence in their handling of the police response.

+Oli was taken into custody at his residence in Kathmandu.
+His supporters protested the arrest, describing it as politically motivated, while the new government stated that the investigation was intended to ensure accountability for the deadly crackdown.
+In April 2026, the Supreme Court ordered Oli's release pending further legal proceedings.

 Political positions

 Oli credits his distant uncle Ramnath Dahal for his communist beliefs.
 As a student in Jhapa at the time, he was influenced by the Naxalite insurgency in West Bengal, India.
 He had not studied Marxism but had followed the line of Cultural Revolution in his earlier days.
 He later claimed that it was a "mistaken path".

 Oli was regularly in conflict with "hardliners" that advocated for armed struggle against the Panchayat administration.
 He has been critical of the Maoists for the loss of life during the Civil War.